shrish24/Gemini-Hackathon2024/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+## Install npm packages

+Install the npm packages described in the package.json

+Run `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.